DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/README.md

 We can make our blog even more professional by adding Wagtail to our website while at the same time we are developing our coding skills in Python and Django.
-Wagtail is an open source content management system built on Django, with a strong community and commercial support by its creators, Torchbox.
+Wagtail is an open source content management system built on Django, with a strong community and commercial support.
 It's focused on user experience, and offers precise control for designers and developers.

 The website we built through following the tutorial is a simplified content management system because it allows us